fp7-netide/Tools/memory-management-system/onos/README.md

 ### STEP 4: Download and Install MMS app

-The MMS is a standalone NetApp.
-It can be easily compiled with Maven and installed inside ONOS.
+The MMS is implemented as a standalone NetApp.
+It can be easily compiled with Maven and installed inside ONOS at runtime.

 Download the code:
 ```